Chee613/EzBill/README.md

 EzBill is an AI-powered tool designed to streamline e-invoicing compliance for Malaysian SMEs.
 It bridges the gap between physical receipts and the MyInvois standard using JamAI Base.

+## 📊 View the Presentation Slide

+EzBill includes a **presentation slide** stored as a local HTML file.
+Click to view  [presentation](https://chee613.github.io/myinvois-pitch/)

+You can also open it directly from your computer—no installation or server needed.

+### Steps to Open

+1. Download the **`EzBillPresentation_v1.1.html`** file
+2. Navigate to the project folder.
+3. Locate the file named **`EzBillPresentation_v1.1.html`**.
+4. **Double-click** the file to open it in your default web browser.
+5. The presentation will load locally, allowing you to browse through all slides.

 ## 🚀 Setup Guide

 ### Step 1: Create a JamAI Base Account